PERSONAL OPINION IN DÜSSELDORF

 Germany is famous for its Christmas markets, Weihnachtsmarkt.
 Düsseldorf presents a sprinkling of themed stands with a bubbly, jolly Christmas feeling.
 Lovers of less sweet mulled wine, Glühwein, should head straight for the cosy offerings on the town hall, Rathaus, square.
 Snuggled in the back left-hand corner an tasty white variety can be found along with so-called flamed cake, Flammkuchen.
 Both are delicious and it’s impossible not to make friends.

 This thriving commercial centre boasts a fairly well balanced budget and with 630,000 inhabitants it is about the size of Helsinki.
 Best of all, the airport is only ten minutes away.
-This charming small city is a not quite so best-kept secret.
+This charming small city is not really a best-kept secret.

 By Vincent Green, Jun 11 2020